rostis232/traineeEVOFintech/README.md

 Configurations stored in `internal/config/config.go`

 - database configuration stored in `DBConfig struct`.
-Note!
-Project uses PostgreSQL 15.0.
 If you don't use docker compose set `config.DBConfig.Host == "localhost"`.
 If you use it set `config.DBConfig.Host == "db"`.
 - port number stored in `const PortNumber (default 8000)`.

 ## Launch